aspendlove/Easydl-cli/README.md

 and follow the directions.
 When finished, Easydl will be installed!

 ### Installation Video Tutorial
 Below is a more visual explanation of the installation process and basic usage.
+It requires previous installation of yt-dlp or youtube-dl, as well as ffmpeg.
+The installer no longer provides the option to install youtube-dl, and the installer will contain no prompts.

 [![Watch the video](https://img.youtube.com/vi/z9ZjHHCu1M8/0.jpg)](https://youtu.be/z9ZjHHCu1M8)